NukeMail

 Apple Hide My Emailwww.apple.com/icloud

-Seamless privacy for Apple users with native integration, but locked behind the Apple ecosystem and iCloud+ subscription.
-The best option if you already pay for iCloud+ and want privacy without switching away from your usual workflow.
+Hide My Email gives Apple users native privacy integration, but it's locked behind the Apple platform and an iCloud+ subscription.
+It is the best option if you already pay for iCloud+ and want privacy without switching away from your usual workflow.

 Pros